khaled-alghmdi/INFORA/AUTHENTICATION.md

 ```

 ### Database Integration
-- New users are inserted into `users` table
+- Users are managed through the admin panel in the `users` table
 - Login checks against existing users in database
 - Active status is validated on login

 ## Security Notes

-1. **Email Validation**: Server-side validation ensures only @tamergroup.com emails
+1. **Admin-Controlled Access**: Only administrators can create new user accounts
 2. **Password Requirements**: Minimum 8 characters enforced
 3. **Active Status**: Inactive users cannot login
 4. **Session Management**: Uses localStorage for client-side session